Doc Holliday: Stabbings and shootings

 Much of Holliday's violent reputation was nothing but rumors and self-promotion.
 However, he showed great skill in gambling and gunfights.
 His tuberculosis did not hamper his ability as a gambler and as a marksman.
 Holliday was ambidextrous.

 No contemporaneous newspaper accounts or legal records offer proof of the many unnamed men whom Holliday is credited with killing in popular folklore.
-The only men he is known to have killed are Mike Gordon in 1879; probably Frank McLaury and Tom McLaury in Tombstone; possibly Frank Stilwell in Tucson; and William Allen in Colorado.
+The only men he is known to have killed are Mike Gordon in 1879; probably Frank McLaury and Tom McLaury in Tombstone; and possibly Frank Stilwell in Tucson.
 Some scholars argue that Holliday may have encouraged the stories about his reputation, although there is no evidence he did.

 In a March 1882 interview with the Arizona Daily Star, Virgil Earp told the reporter:

 There was something very peculiar about Doc.
 He was gentlemanly, a good dentist, a friendly man, and yet outside of us boys I don't think he had a friend in the Territory.
 Tales were told that he had murdered men in different parts of the country; that he had robbed and committed all manner of crimes, and yet when persons were asked how they knew it, they could only admit that it was hearsay and that nothing of the kind could really be traced up to Doc's account.

 Arrests and convictions

 Biographer Karen Holliday Tanner found that Holliday had been arrested 17 times before his 1881 shootout in Tombstone.
 Only one arrest was for murder, which occurred in an 1879 shootout with Mike Gordon in New Mexico, for which he was acquitted.
-In the preliminary hearing following the Gunfight at the O.K.
+In the preliminary hearing following the gunfight at the O.K.
 Corral, Judge Wells Spicer exonerated Holliday's actions as those of a duly appointed lawman.
 In Denver, the Arizona warrant against Holliday for Frank Stilwell's murder went unserved when the governor was persuaded by Trinidad Chief of Police Bat Masterson to release Holliday to his custody for bunco charges.

 Among his other arrests, Holliday pleaded guilty to two gambling charges, one charge of carrying a deadly weapon in the city (in connection with the argument with Ringo), and one misdemeanor assault and battery charge (for his shooting of Joyce and Parker).
 The others were all dismissed or returned as "not guilty."